Medically reviewed on June 7, 2018

 Tell your doctor if you have ever had any unusual or allergic reaction to ciprofloxacin or any other medicines.
 Also tell your health care professional if you have any other types of allergies, such as to foods, dyes, preservatives, or animals.
 For non-prescription products, read the label or package ingredients carefully.

-Appropriate studies performed to date have not demonstrated pediatric-specific problems that would limit the usefulness of ciprofloxacin ear solution in children.
-However, safety and efficacy have not been established in infants younger than 1 year of age.
+Appropriate studies performed to date have not demonstrated pediatric-specific problems that would limit the usefulness of ciprofloxacin ear solution or suspension in children.
+However, safety and efficacy have not been established in infants younger than 1 year of age for Cetraxal® ear solution and in infants younger than 6 months of age for Otiprio® ear suspension.

-Appropriate studies performed to date have not demonstrated geriatric-specific problems that would limit the usefulness of ciprofloxacin ear solution in the elderly.
+Appropriate studies performed to date have not demonstrated geriatric-specific problems that would limit the usefulness of ciprofloxacin ear solution or suspension in the elderly.

 |All Trimesters||C||Animal studies have shown an adverse effect and there are no adequate studies in pregnant women OR no animal studies have been conducted and there are no adequate studies in pregnant women.|